karabaja4/ssh-sqlite-manager/README.md

 # Troubleshooting

 You may come across "path too long" error when extracting prebuilt archives on Windows.
-This is common error which comes while copying node_modules folder within Windows machine because of some large number of sub-directories and long file/folder names.
+This is common error when copying Node.js node_modules folder on Windows machine because of large number of sub-directories and long file/folder names.
 You can fix this error by choosing a short path to extract in, for example `C:\a`.
 Otherwise, you can disable the 260-character MAX_PATH limit in Windows.
 Check this [MSDN](https://msdn.microsoft.com/en-us/library/aa365247(v=vs.85).aspx#maxpath) article.

 # Screenshots